maplegooose/maplegooose/_posts/2022-07-20-rock-paper-scissors.markdown

 ```

 Somehow...?
 It all worked.
 Honestly, I have no idea why it worked.
 I have two ideas.
 The first idea could be because I had the formatting wrong and forgot to include `type="text/css"`, or it couldve been the fact I forgot the `/` at the very end.
 I have no idea, but I'm over it now.
 All that matters to me is that I finally SOLVED IT.
 Anyways, now I can actually make some progress in creating a new website to play Rock Paper Scissors against an "AI."
 I hate coding.

+After I finished the painful task of figuring out my small mistake, I went straight to work focusing on just building a simple interface for my small web game.
+I had difficulty alligning the buttons on the same row, so I had to search it up and figured out that I needed to configure the layout of my buttons to be in a [grid](https://www.youtube.com/watch?v=9zBsdzdE4sM).
+I feel pretty good about this whole thing now that I'm over that stupid mistake.